emmawalshdev/living-landscapes/README.md

     * The issue was resolved by correcting the pathways so that they could be read outside the local environment.
     * [Pluralsight](https://www.pluralsight.com/guides/fixing-broken-relative-links-on-github-pages), [Code Academy Forums](https://discuss.codecademy.com/t/css-not-working-on-github-pages/440469/2) and [Coffee Cup](https://www.coffeecup.com/help/articles/absolute-vs-relative-pathslinks/) articles assisted in ammending this issue.

+2. Upon loading contact.html, white space was present in the text area field.
+    * As 'Your Message' is a required field, the whitespace technically counts as input and allows the user to send a message without entering content.
+    * The issue was resolved by correcting the code.
+The closing textarea tag was brought up to the same line as the opening tag.

 ----------------------------

 ## Deployment

 The website was hosted on Github Pages.
 It was deployed by carrying out the following steps:

-1. login into Github
+1. login into Github.
-2. Select the respository from profile
+2. Select the respository from profile.
-3. go to 'settings' in respo
+3. go to 'settings' in the repository.
 4. In 'Github Pages' choose 'Master Branch' as Source and save.

 The Live site deployed can be viewed on the following link: